cobir13/MTG-Walls-AI/readme.txt

     - Right now, timed abilities (e.g. "at end of turn") will occur at that time on EACH turn.
 There is no way to specify that it should only occur on yours, or on your opponents, or whatever.
-(Might be a way to add this info to Phases?)
+(Might be a way to add this info to Phase?)
     - Extra turns don't exist and will probably break durations for ongoing effects if they are ever added.
     - Layers don't exist.
 Effects are applied in timestamp order, with the